MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 After successful installation, you can access scheduling in the Customer Service Hub sitemap.

 ## Access scheduling in the Customer Service Hub
-With the Dynamics 365 for Customer Service app version 9.1 release, Scheduling is powered by Universal Resource Scheduling (URS), and is available from the Customer Service Hub sitemap.
+With the latest release of Dynamics 365 Customer Service app, Scheduling is powered by Universal Resource Scheduling (URS), and is available from the Customer Service Hub sitemap.

 - Select ![change area](media/change-area-icon.png) to go to **Scheduling** and access the entity record types.